ferrous-systems/embedded-trainings-2020/beginner/README.md

 ```

 Check the API docs of the `Led` abstraction then run the `led` program.
 Two of the green LEDs on the board should turn on; the other two should stay off.

+> NOTE this program will not terminate itself.
+Within VS code you need to click "Kill terminal" (garbage bin icon) in the bottom panel to terminate it.

 Now, uncomment the `log::set_max_level` line.
 This will make the logs more verbose; they will now include logs from the board initialization function (`dk::init`) and from the `Led` API.